webplatform/docs/dom/Element/releasePointerCapture/index.md

 |Examples=
 }}
 {{Notes_Section
 |Notes=If the specified pointerId does not match any existing pointers, a [[dom/DOMException|DOMException]] is thrown with the name ''InvalidPointerId''.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification
 |Name=Pointer Events
 |URL=http://www.w3.org/TR/pointerevents
 |Status=Working Draft
+|Relevant_changes=Sections 4 and 7
 }}
 }}
 {{Compatibility_Section